longmpham/myWebsite/README.md

 Practicing version control with my own website!

 ## Practice Makes Perfect
-You can use my website for whatever you need.
 It's mostly just a playground for myself to learn more about web technologies.
+Use it as you will, or leave some feedback if there is something I can improve on!